LightBuzz/Vitruvius/README.md

 =========

 Vitruvius is a set of easy-to-use Kinect utilities that will speed-up the development of your projects.
-**Vitruvius now supports gesture detection and complex skeleton drawing in WPF.**
+**Vitruvius now supports gesture detection, complex skeleton drawing, voice recognition and much more.**

 Features
 ---